xpcoffee/dotfiles/README.md

   * You can then decide what to keep or revert.
   * Commit any changes so that they can be re-used in future.

-See the READMEs in the subdirectories for more info about configs.

 For more tooling and steps to do after installing config see [the wiki](https://github.com/xpcoffee/dotfiles/wiki).